classicvalues/com.unity.cv.datasetvisualizer/visualizer_readme.txt

 == Step 2 ==

-Navigate to the folder named "datasetvisualizer" in this bundle and run:
+Navigate to the folder named "Unity CV Dataset Visualizer" and run:

 "pip install -e ."